 Phase II: Applying to the Graduate School and Master of International Policy (MIP) program

 Upon successful completion of graduate coursework while in the pathway, students may apply to formally matriculate into the Master of International Policy program.
 Students typically spend two semesters in the pathway prior to applying for admission to the Graduate School and formally matriculating into the MIP, however, the number of semesters spent in the pathway may vary.
-Application instructions for the Graduate School and the MIP are located here.
 Please note, students participating in the Double Dawg pathway are not required to submit a GRE score for admission to the Graduate School.
 Additionally, Double Dawg students may matriculate into either the Spring or Fall semester.